Russell-Newton/DesignScripting/src/week1/3-whitespace.rst

         x = 1 \
             + 2

 #.
-An expression contained within parentheses can be extended with line breaks.
-The
+An expression contained within parentheses, brackets, and braces can be extended
-   following are all equivalent:
+   with line breaks.
+The following are all equivalent:

    .. code-block:: python